NEW JERSEY NEW HOME WARRANTY ARBITRATION SERVICES, LLC.

 3. The Role of New Home Warranty Arbitration Services, LLC

 The role of New Home Warranty Arbitration Services (hereafter referred to as the “Administrator”) is to administer the arbitration program so that new home construction disputes will be resolved in a fair, prompt and efficient manner.
 The Administrator is a neutral entity that has no interest in the arbitration proceedings other than ensuring that the above procedural goals are met.
-Specifically, the Administrator’s role is to receive cases from the NJ State New Home Warranty Program, send the cases out to qualified arbitrators, review arbitration awards to ensure that they comply with the NJ New Home Warranty regulations, and send the final arbitration decision out to the parties and the NJ State New Warranty Program.
+Specifically, the Administrator’s role is to receive cases from the NJ State New Home Warranty Program or private warranty providers, send the cases out to qualified arbitrators, review arbitration awards to ensure that they comply with the NJ New Home Warranty regulations, and send the final arbitration decision out to the parties and the warranty provider.
 The Administrator also provides annual training to the arbitrators and ensures that the appropriate qualifications for serving on the arbitration roster are met.
 However, it is important to note that the Administrator plays no part in determining the merits of a New Home Warranty claim.
 That function is solely under the jurisdiction of the arbitrator.

-The Administrator will use email to communicate with the parties and the NJ New Home Warranty Program.
+The Administrator will primarily use email to communicate with the parties and the Warranty provider.
 If a party does not have access to email the Administrator will communicate with that party via regular mail or express mail.

 4. Initiation of the Arbitration Process

-Arbitration is initiated by the homeowner filing a request for arbitration with the NJ New Home Warranty program in accordance with rules in the New Home Warranty document and within the time frames referenced in the limited warranty agreement.
-The NJ New Home Warranty Office will then submit the dispute to the Administrator.
+Arbitration is initiated by the homeowner filing a request for arbitration with the NJ New Home Warranty program or private warranty provider in accordance with rules in the New Home Warranty document and within the time frames referenced in the limited warranty agreement.
+The NJ New Home Warranty Office or private warranty provider will then submit the dispute to the Administrator.

 5. Arbitrator Appointment and Qualifications